JimBobSquarePants/Zoombraco/README.md

 }
 ```

 **Zoombraco** will let you do that and a lot more.
-The boilerplate is designed to be lean yet exceptionally powerful and flexible allowing you to create your own websites on a firm foundation.
+The boilerplate is designed to be lean yet exceptionally powerful and flexible allowing you to create your own websites on a firm foundation. **Zoombraco** lets you concentrate on the fun features of your site while enabling you to maintain a strong MVC architecture.

 ## Features

- - Three strong-typed Base-Class-Types Page, Component, NestedComponent
+ - Three strong-typed Base-Class-Types `Page`, `Component`, `NestedComponent`
- - Strong-typed ContentHelper for document traversal.
  - Base Controllers, Views
+ - Strong-typed `ContentHelper` for document traversal.
  - Automatic mapping of Nested Content
- - Metadata and automatic XML sitemap generation
+ - Automatic XML sitemap generation
  - Language aware Metadata
  - All properties can be made language aware and map automatically
  - Faceted, language aware search engine with fragment highlighting